18F/site-scanning/docs/INSTALL.md

 - Once you are set up and able to issue cloudfoundry commands like `cf target`, you will be able to proceed.

 ### Complete the initial setup
-- Clone the repo with `git clone https://github.com/18F/Spotlight` or `git clone git@github.com:18F/Spotlight.git` over SSH.
+- Clone the repo with `git clone https://github.com/18F/site-scanning` or `git clone git@github.com:18F/site-scanning.git` over SSH.

-- `cd Spotlight` to get into the repo dir.
+- `cd site-scanning` to get into the repo dir.
 - Create the services required and do the initial app push:
 	- If you are in a sandbox org/space, do this: `./deploy-cloudgov.sh setup`.
 	- If you are in a production org/space, do this: `./deploy-cloudgov.sh setup prod`